-6. ASX NOTIFICATION FOR DIRECTORS
+5. ASX NOTIFICATION FOR DIRECTORS

 The ASX Listing Rules require the Company to notify the ASX within 5 business days after any dealing in securities of the Company (either personally or through an Associate) which results in a change in the relevant interests of a Director in the securities of the Company.
-It is the responsibility of each Director to ensure that the Director promptly discloses to the Company Secretary all the information required by the ASX.
+The Company has made arrangements with each Director to ensure that the Director promptly discloses to the Company Secretary all the information required by the ASX.

-7. EFFECT OF COMPLIANCE WITH THIS POLICY
+6. EFFECT OF COMPLIANCE WITH THIS POLICY